Father of Highland Park parade shooting suspect charged with reckless conduct

 "This decision should alarm every single parent in the United States of America who according to the Lake County State’s Attorney knows exactly what is going on with their 19 year old adult children and can be held criminally liable for actions taken nearly three years later," Gomez said.
 "These charges are absurd and we will fight them every step of the way."

 Crimo Jr. turned himself in to Highland Park police Friday afternoon.
-A bond hearing was scheduled for Saturday.
+Following a hearing Saturday, he was released on a $50,000 cash bond.
+He must abide by a curfew, surrender all firearms as well as his FOID card, and cannot purchase new weapons.

 The elder Crimo previously spoke to the New York Post regarding his son's purchase.